The Security of Your Customers

 they use is not compliant with PCI DSS.

-In an effort to make compliance with the PCI DSS a little easier for merchants who
+In an effort to make compliance with the

 use payment application software, Visa developed the Payment Application Best Practices (PABP).
 The PABP applies to software